FlatKey/ansible-firewalld-role/README.md

     default_zone: public
 ```

-The following variables are used to define the zone of an interface:
+The following variables are used to define the interface of a zone:

 ```
-    firewalld_interface_zones:
+    firewalld_zone_interface:
       eth0: (optional, default: public for eth0)
 ```

-For example the default is to set the public zone as default for the eth0 interface:
+For example the default is to set eth0 as default for the public zone:

 ```
-    firewalld_interface_zones:
+    firewalld_zone_interface:
       eth0: public
 ```